zaphod-42/jsByte/README.md

 `setInt()`
 Sets the int value based on the stored bits

+### Other Casting Methods

 This library also add a method to both the String and Number data types called `toByte(base size)`